For nature loving Boomers, Florida's Nature Coast region is just a natural fit for retirement.

 Nature lovers will appreciate that the Nature Coast State Trail will take them right past Fanning Springs State Park and Andrews Wildlife Management Area, which will make observing different types of birds and other wildlife easily accessible.
 There is also plenty of wildlife that can be seen right from the trail, such as white-tailed deer, red-shouldered hawks, pileated woodpeckers, and barred owls.

-Your Home Base in the Nature Coast
+Home Base on the Nature Coast

-Villages of Citrus Hills is one of the few communities that provides you the perfect “home base” for your adventures in exploring all the Nature Coast has to offer.
+The Villages of Citrus Hills is one of the few communities that provides you the perfect “home base” for your adventures in exploring all the Nature Coast has to offer.